appbaseio/reactive-manual/content/docs/components/SingleDropdownList.md

-{"bigh3": true}

-# SingleDropdownList
+---
+id: singledropdownlist
+title: "SingleDropdownList"
+layout: docs
+sectionid: docs
+permalink: docs/basic-components/singledropdownlist.html
+prev: multidatalist.html
+prevTitle: "MultiDataList"
+next: multidropdownlist.html
+nextTitle: "MultiDropdownList"
+---

 ![Image to be displayed](https://i.imgur.com/PGYPXf6.png)

 `SingleDropdownList` creates a dropdown list based single select UI component.
 It is used for filtering results based on the current selection from a list of items.

+> Note
+>
-`Note:` This component is exactly like the [SingleList](v1/component/SingleList.html) component except the UI is based on a dropdown, ideal for showing additional UI filters while conserving screen space.
+> This component is exactly like the [SingleList](/docs/basic-component/SingleList.html) component except the UI is based on a dropdown, ideal for showing additional UI filters while conserving screen space.

 Example uses:
 * select a category from a list of categories for filtering e-commerce search results.